 Moving from a prescriptive to a principles-based approach

-The Local Government Act 1989 and regulations prescribed many details about how councils could, amongst other things:
+The Local Government Act 1989 and its associated regulations prescribed many details about how councils could, among other things:

 - make decisions